Have you just stumbled across the non-diet approach and wondering what this strange concept is?

 If you, or someone you know may be stuck in an unhealthy dieting cycle, help is available.
 The following resources are available for further information and support.

-Book an appointment to see how I can help you learn to love food again, not fear it.
+Book an appointment to see how I can help you learn to love food instead of fearing it.

 Thanks for stopping by, Madeleine.